Phantom-Gamer/computer-pointer-controller-1/README.md

 ## Benchmarks
 I am not able to run the model on multiple devices because I don't have access to all kind of hardware.
 Though I did try to execute this on udacity's workspace but was getting `file not found ` erro for input file.

 NOTE: I have attached the expected working python notebook to run this experiment on multiple devices.
+Check it [here](src/computer-controller.ipynb)

 ## Results
+**System Info:**
-System Info: MacBook Pro with intel i5
+MacBook Pro with intel i5
 Inference time for full demo video:

     FP16: 113.7 sec
     FP32: 117.2 sec